Grzejdziok/computer-vision-group-35/README.md

 look similar to an empty box.

-Because the real objects typically take up only a small portion of the box, the discriminator can be easily fooled, especially during the early training cycles, by quering an empty box as a fake sample.
+Because the real objects typically take up only a small portion of the box, the discriminator can be easily fooled, especially during the early training cycles, by querying an empty box as a fake sample.

 After only a few training batches, the GAN converges to a point where the generator outputs empty boxes and the generator is learning to discriminate.
 Some time later, the discriminator learns to identify empty boxes as fake